tejuscs/ADBD-Labs/adb-kms/adb-kms.md

 The ADB Key rotation option is under **More Action** drop down button on the database console.

 ## Acknowledgements
 *Congratulations!
-You successfully configured the Key Vault Service to work with your Autonomous Databases*
+You successfully configured the Key Vault Service to work with your Autonomous AI Databases*

 - **Author** - Kris Bhanushali
-- **Last Updated By/Date** -  Kris Bhanushali, Autonomous Database Product Management, March 2022
+- **Last Updated By/Date** -  Kris Bhanushali, Autonomous AI Database Product Management, March 2022

 ## See an issue or have feedback?
 Please submit feedback [here](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
 Select 'Autonomous DB on Dedicated Exadata' as workshop name, include Lab name and issue / feedback details.
 Thank you!